ldw129/SC1015-Customer-Personality-Analysis/README.md

-# SC1015-Group9
+# SC1015 Customer Personality Analysis

-### About:
+## About
 This is a Mini-Project for the course SC1015 (Introduction to Data Science and Artificial Intelligence).
-The dataset used in this project is extracted from [Customer Personality Analysis](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis).
+The dataset used in this project is extracted from [Customer Personality Analysis](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis) on Kaggle.

 The source code, in order, are as follows:
 1. [Data Exploration](https://github.com/BoonHianLim/SC1015-Group9/blob/main/Data-exploratory.ipynb)